roman-milk/roman-milk.github.io/pool-payments.md

  ======

  Hope you enjoyed the story.
 At least half as much at this crowd did!
 And remember, votes are appreciated!
-Report_Story #1